healthchecks/healthchecks/templates/docs/api.md

 ### Response Codes

 200 OK
-:   Returned if the check was successfully updated.
+:   The check was successfully updated.

+400 Bad Request
+:   The request is not well-formed, violates schema, or uses invalid
+    field values.

+401 Unauthorized
+:   The API key is either missing or invalid.

+403 Forbidden
+:   Access denied, wrong API key.

+404 Not Found
+:   The specified check does not exist.

 ### Example Request